apollographql/apollo-workbench-vscode/README.md

 - [Michael Watson](https://github.com/michael-watson/)

 ## Licensing

 Source code in this repository is covered by the Elastic License 2.0 as designated by the LICENSE file in the root of the repository.

+**_DISCLAIMER_**: This project is project is maintained by Michael Watson because they use it in schema design discussions regularly.
+There are many other people that use this tool, but it has been blocked from supporting any new Federation features for some time now.
+This was due to Federation v1 and v2 eventually requiring different versions of `graphql` making it impossible to have the `npm` packages installed to make Workbench work.
+Many pieces have been moving in the background to where now Workbench uses `rover` for almost all of it's functionality and the federation specific `npm` packages have been removed (`@apollo/subgraph` is still present to mock schemas locally).
+If you are interested in helping contribute to this project, feel free to reach out in our [Discord server](https://discord.gg/graphos).